-We have 10 years of practice and research that demonstrates an effective model.
+We have over a decade of practice and research that demonstrates an effective model.
 We foster systems change by partnering with educators across the state, and helping transform classrooms into language-rich, rigorous, joyful learning environments.

 SEAL’s research-based model and results prove that when we design powerful learning opportunities that put English Learners at the heart of our education system, they succeed.